twcamper/sicp-kindle/README.md

     mv artifacts/sicp.mobi artifacts/sicp-large.mobi
 </pre>

-The warnings refer to unresolved links that seem to have no affect on the formatting or navigability of the book itself.
+The warnings refer to unresolved links that have no real effect on the formatting or navigability of the book itself.
+There are 2 kinds: html anchors referring back to the TOC page, and gif images.
+The anchors are actually broken links that persist in the live MIT source to this day.
+In the Kindle book they just don't do anything, so it's not a real issue.
+The gif's actually work like they should, so with respect to those Kindlegen is just crazy.

-To deflate the output size by stripping out the input source that Amazon must have some reason for including, yet removes when they publish in their store anyway, the final <code>Rake</code> task <code>:strip</code> uses Paul Durrant's python script from this [GitHub repo](https://github.com/jefftriplett/kindlestrip).
+To deflate the output size by stripping out the input source that Amazon must have some reason for including, yet removes when they publish in their store anyway, the final <code>Rake</code> task uses Paul Durrant's python script from this [GitHub repo](https://github.com/jefftriplett/kindlestrip).
 So at the end, you'll see something like:

 <pre>